Connic

 • -Agent Comparison: Side-by-side metrics for A/B testing different agent configurations

-Set a default dashboard that loads automatically.
-Configure default time ranges per dashboard: your executive overview might default to 30 days while your debugging dashboard shows the last hour.
+Set a default dashboard that loads on entry, and configure a default time range per dashboard.
+Your executive overview might default to 30 days while the debugging dashboard shows the last hour.

 Real-Time Monitoring

-Dashboards auto-refresh every 10 seconds.
-The "Last updated" indicator shows you exactly how fresh the data is.
-For incident response, this means you can watch failures happen live without manual refreshes.
+Dashboards auto-refresh every 10 seconds, and a "Last updated" indicator shows how fresh the data is.
+For incident response, you can watch failures happen live without hitting refresh.

 Pro Tip: Environment Isolation

 Each environment (development, staging, production) has isolated observability data.
 Use the environment selector to switch contexts.
-Production dashboards stay clean even when you are running thousands of test runs in development.
+Production dashboards stay clean even while you're running thousands of test runs in development.

 Common Patterns and Anti-Patterns